How to Mount Canvas or Linen to Wood Panels (and Why It Matters)

 - 3 min read

-Mounting canvas or linen to wood panels is one of the best ways to give your artwork the long-term protection and surface feel it deserves.
-It's a method I use regularly in my own work, and it's the approach I recommend for artists who care about archival quality, surface precision, and the ability to preserve their artwork even if something goes wrong with the panel.
+Mounting canvas or linen to wood panels is one of the best ways to create a stable, archival surface for your artwork.
+I use this method regularly in my own studio, and I recommend it to artists who want long-term protection, precision, and the peace of mind that their paintings will last for generations.

-Why prepare a Panel with Canvas or Linen Instead of Painting on Stretched Canvas or primed wood?
+Why Mount Canvas or Linen Instead of Painting on Stretched Canvas or Wood?

-If the wood panel ever delaminates, gets damaged, or fails structurally, a mounted canvas or linen can be removed and re-mounted to a new panel.
+Here’s the biggest advantage: if the panel ever fails (warps, delaminates, or cracks), a mounted canvas or linen can be safely removed and re-mounted onto a new panel.
+Paint directly on wood, and that option is gone—if the wood fails, the artwork is usually lost.

 Avoid Wet Glues